Aquamars/DNNwebportal/README.md

 * [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)

-You can using plugin on editor (like Sublime, VS code, Atom ...)
+You can using plugin on editor (like Sublime, VS code, Atom, WeBstorm ...)

 And install these modules :
 ```